poldrack/reproducible-coding-workshop/setup/index.md

 1. You must have at least 40 GB of free disk space on your computer (but we would recommend more, to be safe).
 1. If you are using Windows you must be using Windows 10; Windows 7 and 8 will not be sufficient for this course.

-If you foresee any of these being a problem please reach out to the instructor for what steps you can take to ensure you are ready for the course on DATE TBD.
+If you foresee any of these being a problem please reach out to the instructor for what steps you can take to ensure you are ready for the course.

 ## Required software